-Furthermore, on June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act, which, if enacted into law would amend the HFCA Act and require the SEC to prohibit an issuer's securities from trading on U.S. stock exchanges if its auditor is not subject to PCAOB inspections for two consecutive "non-inspection" years instead of three, and therefore reducing the time before our securities may be prohibited from trading on the Nasdaq or other U.S. stock exchanges, and this ultimately could result in our Class A ordinary shares being delisted.
+Furthermore, on June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act, which, if enacted into law would amend the HFCA Act and require the SEC to prohibit an issuer's securities from trading on U.S. stock exchanges if its auditor is not subject to PCAOB inspections for two consecutive "non-inspection" years instead of three, and therefore reducing the time before our securities may be prohibited from trading on the NYSE or other U.S. stock exchanges, and this ultimately could result in our Class A ordinary shares being delisted.
 On September 22, 2021, the PCAOB adopted a final rule implementing the HFCA Act, which provides a framework for the PCAOB to use when determining, as contemplated under the HFCA Act, whether the PCAOB is unable to inspect or investigate completely registered public accounting firms located in a foreign jurisdiction because of a position taken by one or more authorities in that jurisdiction.
-On December 16, 2021, the PCAOB issued a report on its determinations that the PCAOB is unable to inspect or investigate completely PCAOB-registered public accounting firms headquartered in the PRC and Hong Kong, because of positions taken by PRC authorities in these jurisdictions.
+On December 16, 2021, the PCAOB is unable to inspect or investigate completely PCAOB-registered public accounting firms headquartered in the PCAOB is unable to inspect or investigate completely PCAOB included in its report a list of registered public accounting firms headquartered in the PRC and Hong Kong, because of positions taken by PRC authorities in these jurisdictions.
 The PCAOB included in its report a list of registered public accounting firms headquartered in the PRC and Hong Kong that the PCAOB is unable to inspect or investigate completely, including our auditor, KPMG Huazhen LLP.
 We may take measures to enable PCAOB's inspection of our auditor.
-Given that we have operations in the U.S., we may in the future maintain our accounting books and records in the U.S., and if required by the HFCA Act, the PCAOB or the SEC, we shall in the future, but shall in no event later than after being identified as a Commission-Identified Issuer for three consecutive years, change our auditor to an independent registered public accounting firm located in the U.S. subject to the PCAOB's inspection in order to maintain the listing of our Class A ordinary shares.
+Given that we have operations in the United States, we may in the future maintain our accounting books and records in the United States, and we may in the future, but shall in no event later than after being identified as a Commission-Identified Issuer for three consecutive years, change our auditor to an independent registered public accounting firm located in the United States subject to the PCAOB's inspection in order to maintain the listing of our Class A ordinary shares.
 We may incur additional costs in connection with such change and we cannot assure you that we could do so in a timely manner, if at all.
 If we fail to implement measures to comply with the HFCA Act and the uncertainty surrounding the possible new rule and regulations regarding the implementation of the HFCA Act remains, such uncertainty could cause the market price of our Class A ordinary shares to be materially and adversely affected, and our securities could be delisted or prohibited from being traded "over-the-counter" earlier than would be required by the HFCA Act.
 If our securities are unable to be listed on another securities exchange by then, such a delisting would substantially impair your ability to sell or purchase our Class A ordinary shares when you wish to do so, and the risk and uncertainty associated with a potential delisting would have a negative impact on the price of our Class A ordinary shares.